Security-Onion-Solutions/securityonion-docs/hunt.rst

 Automatic Refresh Interval
 --------------------------

-To the right of the Auto Hunt toggle is the Automatic Refresh Interval setting:
+The Automatic Refresh Interval setting will automatically refresh your query at the time interval you select:

 .. image:: images/soc-automatic-refresh-interval.png
   :target: _images/soc-automatic-refresh-interval.png

-When enabled, Hunt will automatically refresh your query at the time interval you select.

 Time Zone
 ---------